-The Code of Conduct is designed to foster self-respect and self-discipline, to promote learning, to maintain order, and to ensure the equitable handling of disciplinary situations.
-The Code applies to all students.
-It identifies acceptable behavior, unacceptable behavior, and the consequences of unacceptable behavior, during the school day, at school activities, and during travel to and from school.
+The Code of Conduct is designed to foster self-respect, self-discipline, to promote learning, to maintain order, and to ensure the equitable handling of disciplinary situations.
+It identifies acceptable & unacceptable behavior, and the consequences of unacceptable behavior, during the school day, at school activities, and during travel to and from school.
 Since proper discipline plays an important role in creating and maintaining a positive learning climate, the "Code" is flexible.
-Each teacher will deal with unacceptable behavior on the basis of the factors precipitating the behavior, the seriousness of the offense, the number of times the offense has been committed, and the age of the student.
-Violations of any one or more of the rules of conduct will result in discipline, including, but not limited to, such actions as: assignment of demerit, assignment of detention, student behavior contract, parental contact, conference, removal from class, suspension, and expulsion.
-The administration reserves the right to search any book bag, backpack, cell phone, electronic device, car, etc., that are on the school campus.
+Each teacher will deal with behavior on precipitating factors, the seriousness of the offense, the number of times the offense has been committed, and the age of the student.
+Violations of any one or more of the rules of conduct will result in discipline, including, but not limited to, such actions as: